kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

        diskSize: <image size>
        volumeType: <a cinder volume type (*optional)>
        availabilityZone: <the cinder availability zone for the root volume (*optional)>
+       useMachineAZ: <whether to inherit the AZ from the MachineSpec's failureDomain (*optional)>
    ...
    ```

 If `volumeType` is not specified, cinder will use the default volume type.

-If `availabilityZone` is not specified, the volume will be created in the cinder availability zone specified in the MachineSpec's `failureDomain`.
-This same value is also used as the nova availability zone when creating the server.
+If `availabilityZone` is not specified, cinder will schedule the volume to any host.
+You can set `useMachineAZ=true` to instead default the volume availability zone to the value of the MachineSpec's `failureDomain`.
+This value is also used as the nova availability zone when creating the server.
 Note that this will fail if cinder and nova do not have matching availability zones.
-In this case, cinder `availabilityZone` **must** be specified explicitly on `rootVolume`.
+The `availabilityZone` and `useMachineAZ` parameters are mutually exclusive.

 ## Timeout settings